easonnie/ChaosNLI/README.md

         "hyp1": "She ended up falling into the river.", "hyp2": "Maya slipped on some rocks and broke her back.", "source": "abdnli_dev"},
     "old_label": 1                                      // The old label.
-(AlphaNLI only have one original label for each example.)
+(Abductive NLI only have one original label for each example.)
 }
 ```